bormaxi8080/osint-timeline/DRAFT.md

 Social Media OSINT collection containing - tools, techniques & tradecraft: https://github.com/cqcore/Social-Media-OSINT

+Scientific site of European demography: https://population-europe.org/

+The Human Fertility Database (HFD) is the leading scientific data resource on fertility in the developed countries.
+This open access database provides detailed and high-quality historical and recent data on period and cohort fertility by age of mother and birth order.
+The HFD is entirely based on official vital statistics and places a great emphasis on rigorous data checking and documentation.
+The HFD adopts uniform methodology to warrant data comparability across time and between countries.
+The database follows open data principles: https://www.humanfertility.org/

 ----

 HTTPLoot - An automated tool which can simultaneously crawl, fill forms, trigger error/debug pages and "loot" secrets out of the client-facing code of sites: https://github.com/redhuntlabs/HTTPLoot

 OneX is a hacking tool installer and package manager for hackers.
 Onex is a library of all hacking tools for Termux and other Linux distributions. onex can install any third party tool or any hacking tool for you: https://github.com/jackind424/onex

+scan-for-webcams - scan for webcams on the Internet: https://github.com/JettChenT/scan-for-webcams

 usbdeath - anti-forensic tool that writes udev rules for known usb devices and do some things at unknown usb insertion or specific usb device removal: https://github.com/trpt/usbdeath